 In San Mateo, the CPP process for Innovation Projects begins with the development of the MHSA Three-Year Plan.
 A comprehensive community needs assessment process determines the gaps, needs and priorities for services, which are used as the basis for the development of Innovation projects.
-Appendix 2 describes the Three-Year Plan CPP process for San Mateo County.
+One of the San Mateo County's MHSA Three-Year Plan prioritized strategies included to strengthen the housing continuum and provide integrated treatment and recovery supports for individuals living with mental health and substance use challenges.
+The ARISE program addresses this priority.
+Appendix 2 describes the Three-Year Plan CPP process and all priorities for San Mateo County.